ripienaar/free-for-dev/README.md

 ## Chaos Engineering

   * [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
+Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.

 ## Search